apache/flink/docs/dev/table/streaming/match_recognize.md

 ### Controlling Memory Consumption

-Memory consumption is an important aspect when writing `MATCH_RECOGNIZE` queries as the space of potential matches is built in a breadth-first like manner.
+Memory consumption is an important consideration when writing `MATCH_RECOGNIZE` queries, as the space of potential matches is built in a breadth-first-like manner.
 Having that in mind, one must make sure that the pattern can finish.
 Preferably with a reasonable number of rows mapped to the match as they have to fit into memory.

 For example, the pattern must not have a quantifier without an upper limit that accepts every single row.
 Such a pattern could look like this: